Is there any truth to “the terrible twos?”

 What’s great about two

 While many parents approach this age with worry, this age is also incredibly fun.
 Two-year-olds’ troublemaking ways are quickly forgotten after they give you the sweetest smiles, finished off with big kisses.
-Two-year-olds are all about having a good time, and you’ll love seeing the look on Baby’s face when he masters a new skill, or uses a new phrase.
+Two-year-olds are all about having a good time, and you’ll love seeing the look on Baby’s face when they master a new skill, or uses a new phrase.

 Another benefit of year two?
 Toddlers’ receptive language skills are developing, which means Baby will understand a lot more of what you’re saying.
 Sure, you’ll have to watch what you say a bit more, but there’s now an opportunity for reasoning.
-If you tell him that he can have a treat if he helps put his toys away, for example, you might actually see Baby follow your request.
+If you tell them that they can have a treat if they help put their toys away, for example, you might actually see Baby follow your request.

 The bottom line